 There are many federal and state laws that exist to advance the education of students in foster care.
-Knowledge of the laws and the know-how to apply them is critical to see that these laws are understood and followed.
+Knowledge of the laws and how to apply them is critical to see that these laws are understood and followed.

 Numerous links to more information and law references are included below.
-Also, chapter and page numbers where the information can be found in the Texas Foster Care & Student Success Resource Guide is included to support local training efforts.
+Chapter and page numbers from the Texas Foster Care & Student Success Resource Guide provide quick access to information and support local training efforts.

-For the benefit of students, Local Education Agencies (LEAs) are encouraged to be familiar with this information.
+For the benefit of students, we encourage Local Education Agencies (LEAs) to be familiar with this information.
 School boards and district administrators should ensure that local policies and practices are aligned and promote opportunities to increase awareness among school staff.

 Fostering Connections to Success and Increasing Adoptions Act of 2008, Public Law 110-351